opendocsg/slw-judgments-backfill/2016_SGHC_227/report.md

 is clear that s 18(3) of the MDA is meant to exclude the possibility of the presumption being rebutted even though the accused had never been anywhere near the controlled drug at all.
 I therefore proceeded on the basis that the word “possession” in s 18(1) of the MDA refers to physical possession.

-2       9 _Van Damme_ was followed in _Ubaka Chris Chinenye v Public Prosecutor_ [1994] 3 SLR(R) 401 (“ _Chinenye_ ”).
+2       9 _Van Damme_ was followed in _Ubaka Chris Chinenye v Public Prosecutor_ <span class="citation">[1994] 3 SLR(R) 401</span> (“ _Chinenye_ ”).
 In the latter case, the accused had flown into Singapore from Bangkok intending to transfer to Lagos _via_ Bangkok and Zurich.
 He was apprehended at the airport before he could retrieve his luggage from the belt.
 He had in his possession two luggage claim tickets for them.
 Controlled drugs were found in the two pieces of luggage after they were retrieved.
 The Court of Appeal said at [8]:

  ...
 Furthermore, this court held in [ Van Damme ] that an accused person has possession of a bag even though it would have normally remained in the in-flight area of the airport throughout the whole length of his transit in Singapore and he could not ordinarily have retrieved it.
 Accordingly, the presumption under ss 18(1) and 18(2) of [the 1985 MDA] operated.